callumflack/callum-flack-design/content/posts/2017-12-13-designers-should-code.md

 ---
 section: Journal
 title: Designers should code&#58;<br>thoughts from an ex-graphic designer
-headline: Explaining complex pharma products with simple and engaging digital stories.
+headline:
-date: December 13, 2017
+date: December 21, 2017
 ---

-<p class="Intro">"Should designers code?" is a well-debated question in the digital product industry because it's difficult to apply design sensibility in code without understanding how to code.</p>
+<p class="Intro">"Should designers code?" is a well-debated question in the digital product industry because it's difficult to apply fine design sensibility to software products.
+As a visual designer, the more agency you have in product design process, the better and more valuable you'll become.
+That's reason enough to learn to code.</p>

 Good visual designers notice the look, feel and flow of a digital product in emotional and actionable terms.
 Good developers simulate programs in their minds and notice the programming patterns and systems used to make a product.
 There's not much left over to think about design sensibility when you're simulating a computer in your head.
 And vice versa, a designer will scream if they find themselves in Vim mode.